-Every process piping industry uses several pumps in each process unit.
-Sometimes the analysis is very critical.
-In this article I will try to elaborate the method followed for stress analysis of a centrifugal pump piping system.
-The stress system consists of typical discharge lines of two centrifugal pump (Pump A and Pump B).
-Fluid from this two pumps are pumped into a heat exchanger.
-As per P&ID only one pump will operate at a time, other pump will be a stand by pump.
-I will explain the stress analysis methodology in three parts:- a) Modeling of Pump b) Preparation of analysis Load cases and c) Analysing the output results.
+Every power or process piping industry uses several pumps in each unit.
+The analysis of pump-connected piping systems is considered very critical.
+In this article, I will try to elaborate on the method followed for the stress analysis of a centrifugal pump piping system.
+The stress system consists of typical discharge lines of two centrifugal pumps (Pump A and Pump B).
+Fluid from these two pumps is pumped into a heat exchanger.
+As per P&ID, only one pump will operate at a time, other pumps will be a stand-by pump.
+I will explain the stress analysis methodology in three parts:

-For modeling the pump we require vendor general arrangement drawing or outline drawing.
-All rotary equipments are modeled as a weightless rigid body in Caesar II.
-From the outline drawing we need to take the dimensions till some fixed point.
+For modeling the pump we require a vendor general arrangement drawing or outline drawing.
+All rotary equipment is modeled as a weightless rigid body in Caesar II.
+From the outline drawing, we need to take the dimensions to some fixed point.
 Let us take the example of the outline drawing shown in figure 2.

-From the above drawing we can get the dimensions for elements 10-5000 as 8.5 inch and element 5000-5020 as 6.19 inch.
-At node 5020 we will provide fixed anchor.
-During modeling of the above elements we need to use line size and thickness as diameter and thickness of the equipment.
+From the above drawing, we can get the dimensions for elements 10-5000 as 8.5 inches and elements 5000-5020 as 6.19 inches.
+At node 5020 we will provide a fixed anchor.
+During the modeling of the above elements, we need to use line size and thickness as the diameter and thickness of the equipment.
 Line temperature and pressures as equipment properties.
-We have to provide anchor (with cnode) at node 10 for checking nozzle loads which we will compare with the allowable value as provided in Fig. 3 below:
+We have to provide an anchor (with a C-Node) at node 10 for checking nozzle loads which we will compare with the allowable value as provided in Fig. 3 below:

-Along with normal load cases two additional load cases need to be prepared.
-Normally in refinery and petrochemical industry one pump operates and other acts as a stand by pump.
-So we have prepare load cases as follows:
+Along with normal load cases, two additional load cases need to be prepared.
+Normally in the refinery and petrochemical industry, one pump operates and the other pump acts as a stand-by pump.
+So we have prepared load cases as follows:

 1. Hydrostatic case (WW+HP HYD)

-2. Operating case with both pump operating (W+T1+P1 OPE)
+2. Operating case with both pumps operating (W+T1+P1 OPE)

-3. Operating case with total system in maximum design temperature ( W+T2+P1 OPE)
+3. Operating case with the total system in maximum design temperature ( W+T2+P1 OPE)

 4. Operating case with pump A operating and pump B Stand by (W+T3+P1 OPE)